DKProject/DKPlugins-Documentation/projects/home/docs/dkperms/plugin-setup/installation.md

 After the installation you can optionally set up a storage solution like MySQL.
 Read more about storages [here](storage.md)

 !!! note ""
-    If you are using a network with multiple servers, cou must connect to the same remote database.
+    If you are using a network with multiple servers, you must connect to the same remote database.

 ### **5. - Grant administrator rights to your account**